cecilkbm/Spring-Security6-Jwt-Auth/README.md

 By embracing the Lambda DSL, explicitly wiring security components, and tracing requests through the filter chain, I gained a much clearer mental model of how Spring Security enforces authentication and authorization.

-This wasn’t just about “making JWT work”—it was about understanding the framework’s design philosophy.
+This wasn’t just about “making JWT work” it was about understanding the framework’s design philosophy.
 #
 ## Testing & Validation (Postman)
 All critical authentication and authorization flows were validated manually using Postman: